 Understanding Turbine Parts

 At its core, a turbine is a device that converts kinetic energy from a fluid (liquid or gas) into mechanical energy through dynamic rotating blades.
-From the wind turbines dotting our horizons to the gas turbines powering aircraft, they come in various shapes and sizes.
+From the gas turbines in power plants to the steam turbines generating electricity, they come in various shapes and sizes.

 The Different Types of Turbines